NEM is as I mentioned earlier still in its infant stage.

 As many who labelled NEM’s call for “zero tolerance for corruption” as a waste of time and breath, Bakri Musa echoes the same when he said:-

-For those who will be writing the details of NEM in the coming months and those who will be implementing it in the coming years, mindful of what Bakri Musa have said:-
+For those who will be writing the details of NEM in the coming months and those who will be implementing it in the coming years, be mindful of what Bakri Musa has said:-

 Rest assured that if NEM were to offer rotten meat as NEP did, NEM will too get its share of maggots.

-And when that happens, despite Najib’s fears and calls, we will back to the square one – status quo.
-Read the Bakri Musa’s post in full – very interesting pointers from the US based Malaysian surgeon.
+And when that happens, despite Najib’s fears and calls, we will back to square one – the status quo.

 Read Bakri Musa’s post in full – very interesting pointers from the US-based Malaysian surgeon.